-- What you can expect from us, which describes how we provide and develop our services - What we expect from you, which establishes certain rules for using our services - Content in Google services, which describes the intellectual property rights to the content that you find in our services whether that content belongs to you, Google or others - In case of problems or disagreements, which describes other legal rights that you have, and what to expect in case someone violates these terms.
+- What you can expect from us, which describes how we provide and develop our services - What we expect from you, which establishes certain rules for using our services - Content in Google services, which describes the intellectual property rights to the content that you find in our services - whether that content belongs to you, Google or others - In case of problems or disagreements, which describes other legal rights that you have, and what to expect in case someone violates these terms.

 Understanding these terms is important because, to use our services, you must accept these terms.
+We encourage you to download these terms for future reference.
+We make these terms, and all previous versions, available at all times here.